crenteriam/crenteriam.github.oi/training/dynamic-documents/software-texteditors.md

 ### Why does it Matter?

+Why Latex matters:
+- Suppose you sent to a journal and were rejected.
+Next step is sending to another journal.
+How much time would it take you to reformat.
+- Suppose you decide to change the font type of all your titles...
+- You are working with a very long report (+100 pages).
+- Hadley: "If you are writing a scholarly paper or a dissertation that incorporates data of any sort, and especially numerical data, a good text editor can make it easier to maintain control of things.
+Just as the actual numbers are crunched by your stats program—not your text editor—the typesetting of your paper is handled by a specialized application, too. at tool should automatically take care of things like entries in your bibliography, the labelling of tables and gures, and cross-references and other paraphernalia"
+- In sum, they are a productivity tool that helps the researcher by taking care of some burdensome tasks (bibliography, citation style, fonts, layout, and most importantly accurate data in tables and figures, math writing).
+It's not that these don't exist elsewhere.
+Word processors have many of these integrated tools and work just fine for most people.
+But we (and many other people) feel that writing up your research through integrating tools (integrating the whole research process), improves quality and productivity, compared with a non-integrated approach (Stats Software + Word Processor).

 ### The Do-File Editor is a text editor

 So the Do-File Editor is indeed an instance of plain text editors.
 As it is still (up to Version 15) conceived only for Stata language, the Do-File Editor does a decent job handling only Stata programming syntax.
 Even with Stata syntax, it lacks many features, such as autocompletion of programming code and interactive in-line docmentation, and a folder/file navigation bar.